DPC5/Predict.Lol-Remake/README.md

 ## Overview

 This application predicts the outcome of League of Legends matches using player performance metrics.
-Originally developed in Python, it now features a web interface with enhanced algorithms for more accurate predictions.
+Originally developed in Python, with enhanced algorithms for more accurate predictions.

 ## How It Works